Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 My subjective rankings of a variety of psilocybin mushroom species

 Skeptics claim that psilocybin is psilocybin, and the subjective effects from one mushroom to another are simply due to differences in potency rather than any pharmacological difference from one species to the next.
-I believe that anyone who holds this belief has not sampled many species of psychedelic mushrooms (and note that I am speaking about species of mushrooms, not strains - it is probably true that most of the various psilocybe cubensis strains available, such as Golden Teacher, Amazonian, B+, and so on, are more or less interchangeable with each other.)
+I believe that anyone who holds this belief has not sampled many species of psychedelic mushrooms (and note that I am speaking about species of mushrooms, not strains - it is perhaps true that most of the various psilocybe cubensis strains available, such as Golden Teacher, Amazonian, B+, and so on, are more or less interchangeable with each other.)

 After I grew my first cubensis, I became curious about Psilocybe ochraceocentrata.
 I read reports on the Internet claiming that the experience provided by this species was more euphoric, positive, and “better” than that of Ps. cubensis.
 Being a novice at the time, I could hardly imagine what this even meant, but I was curious, so I purchased a culture of this species and cultivated it.
 My first experience with ochraceocentrata was indeed very different, and not at all what I expected.
 I proceeded to grow several other species and try them too.